southwick-associates/salicprep/github_vignettes/server-setup.md

-# Data Server Setup & Guidelines
+# Data Server Setup & Rules

 Southwick Associates maintains a high-performance server in its office that can be accessed remotely (using a VPN) for license data processing.
 It supports up to 5 concurrent remote desktop users, and is intended for intensive workloads that use sensitive data.